-My husband, Mike Dubisch is a cult figure in underground horror comics, Dungeons & Dragons role-playing games and most recently H.P.Lovecraft’s Cthulhu Mythos.
-Beginning a quarter century as a cartoonist and illustrator in his mid teens, he has created Star Wars toys, colored comics, animated DVD covers for the World Wrestling Federation, and designed a million cartoon cockroaches for MTV.
+My husband, Mike Dubisch is a cult figure in underground horror comics, Dungeons, and Dragons role-playing games, and most recently H.P.Lovecraft’s Cthulhu Mythos.
+Beginning a quarter-century as a cartoonist and illustrator in his mid-teens, he has created Star Wars toys, colored comics, animated DVD covers for the World Wrestling Federation, and designed a million cartoon cockroaches for MTV.
 His work is held in the permanent collection of The Museum of Cartoon and Comic Art.
 He's a professor at the San Francisco Academy of Art University online and regularly designs monsters, and characters for film and T.V.
-Together we've had three children and wandered the across the 7 countries.
+He's also the founder and exclusive artist for Forbidden Futures Magazine.
+Together we've had three children and wandered across 7 countries.

 "Mike Dubisch juggles genres like some sort of scifi Michelangelo" -Artscope Magazine Vol 10 no.4

 My oldest daughter, Chloe Dubisch, has joined us at home in Mazatlán since the initial outbreak of COVID 19.
 She's atypical in that she reads a book or two a week, is an incredible storyteller herself, and an excellent artist in her own right.
 Her work's been in several galleries in Phoenix and is a part of the permanent collection at the Brooklyn Art Library in New York, and the Aswara Gallery in Kuala Lumpur, Malaysia.
 She sells most of her art on Etsy in her shop, Alicante Florality.
 She finished her senior year at Stephen's college in Columbia Missouri, and received her Bachelors in English in 2020 and is now attending the University of Chicago online in pursuit of a graduate degree.